void-sign/noesis/SECURITY.md

 ## Reporting a Vulnerability

 You can report vulnerabilities at [lopanapol@gmail.com](mailto:lopanapol@gmail.com).

-Thank you for being a part of the beginning in creating Syntactic Consciousness for the benefit of humanity.
+Thank you for being a part of the beginning in creating Syntactic Conscious for the benefit of humanity.